jdsutton/Technical-Interview-Megarepo/Operating Systems/README.md

 ### Deadlock, Livelock
 * In concurrent programs, there may be executions (resulting from bugs) in which threads cease to make progress.
 Deadlock and livelock are two such cases.
+* Deadlock
+  * Deadlock usually occur in the context of locks.
   * A deadlock occurs when two processes become mutually dependent.
 That is, process A cannot make progress until B finishes, and B cannot make progress until A finishes.
-        * Deadlock usually occur in the context of locks.
   * For example, process A locks access to the printer and tries to get access to file `foo.txt`, which it wants to print.
 Meanwhile, process B locks access to the file and then tries to get access to the printer.
 Imagine the following sequence of events:
       * A locks printer
       * B locks file
       * A attempts to lock file, but blocks because B has already locked it
       * B attempts to lock printer, but blocks because A has already locked it
+   * How to avoid deadlock
+     * Careful design: if all threads acquire locks in the same order, they cannot deadlock.
+In the example above, if A and B try to lock the file first, neither can deadlock, though one may block temporarily.
+     * Detection schemes: Some systems, such as database systems, try to detect deadlocks when they happen.
+Then, they kill one of the processes deadlocking and release its resources so the others can proceed.
+     * Dependency graphs can be constructed by representing each thread as a node.
+If A needs a resource that B has currently, a directed edge is drawn from A to B. If this graph has a cycle the processes in the cycle are deadlocked.
+* Livelock
    * A livelock occurs when two processes continually change state but do not make progress.
    * For example,
       * A locks printer
       * B locks file
       * A attempts to lock file, but cannot because B has already locked it
       * B attempts to lock printer, but blocks because A has already locked it
       * A releases the printer and waits for the file to be unlocked
       * B releases the file and waits for the printer to be unlocked
       * A notices that the file is unlocked and tries again
       * B notices that the printer is unlocked and tries again
       * Repeat forever
-* How to avoid deadlock
-    * Careful design: if all threads acquire locks in the same order, they cannot deadlock.
-In the example above, if A and B try to lock the file first, neither can deadlock, though one may block temporarily.
-    * Detection schemes: Some systems, such as database systems, try to detect deadlocks when they happen.
-Then, they kill one of the processes deadlocking and release its resources so the others can proceed.
-        * Dependency graphs can be constructed by representing each thread as a node.
-If A needs a resource that B has currently, a directed edge is drawn from A to B. If this graph has a cycle the processes in the cycle are deadlocked.
    * How to avoid livelock
      * Variable timeouts